What are they?

 Tickets, receipts

-Sometimes an exclusion clause or disclaimer may appear on a document which does not appear to be a contract.
+Sometimes an exclusion clause, waiver or disclaimer may appear on a document which does not appear to be a contract.
 For example, you might find an exclusion clause on a ticket or a receipt that you have not signed.
 Disclaimers can often be seen where information, products or services are supplied.
-For example, disclaimers on websites which provide information will often state that no responsibility will be taken for losses caused by reliance on the information supplied.
+The disclaimer and other terms and conditions should be available for viewing at the point in time that the contract is entered into, that is before the purchaser or user agreed to proceed.
 The effectiveness of such an exclusion clause is assessed by considering whether actual or constructive notice occurred prior to the contract forming.
-It is harder to prove notice was given in the case of unsigned disclaimers.
+It is harder to prove notice was given in the case of unsigned disclaimers or disclaimers printed on receipts issued after payment.
 In such cases, a court considers whether a reasonable person would consider the receipt, voucher or ticket etc to be part of the contract and know that they should read it.
+The use of an asterisk and a note referring to the transaction being subject to terms and conditions is one way of drawing attention to the existence of an exclusion clause *.

 Interpretation of exclusion clauses or disclaimers